This article details how the new messaging standard known as 10DLC will affect sending messages with Hustle.

 Standard campaign throughput

-The throughput available via standard campaigns is influenced solely by the TCR Score of the brand.
-The higher the TCR Score, the more messages brands can send over a given period of time.
+For AT&T, the throughput available via standard campaigns is influenced solely by the TCR Score of the brand.

 Standard use cases: